NC3-LU/cases_web/_knowhow/glossary/ComputerHacks.markdown

 toc: true
 ref: glossarycomputerhacks
 lang: en
+comments: Check to verify the completeness of this article.
 ---

-> Check to verify the completeness of this article.

 ## Illegal access to a system
 Illegally accessing a system involves intentionally and fraudulently entering and remaining in an automated data processing or transmission system, for example: